 Vocational and Technical Education

-Technical and vocational education are crucial for the development of the workforce in upcoming economies, and on technical and vocational education & training (TVET).
+Technical and vocational education is crucial for the development of the workforce in upcoming economies, and on technical and vocational education & training (TVET).

 This will enhance Africa’s competitiveness in the world, and create better and decently-paying employment opportunities.
 A skilled and well-educated workforce is also essential for investors, but this sort of training and education wasn’t so much of a priority in African countries.